AyushI7G/Mental_Health_Companion_Chatbot/README.md

 - Responsive pastel-themed UI

 ## How to Run
-1. Click on the link
+1. Click on the given link